 where

 It is easy to see that $b_{|k|}$ is an approximation of $\tilde{b}_{|k|}$ by evaluating the integration using a one side quadrature rule.
 To prove $B$ is positive definite, we need to prove that the difference between $B$ and $2A_\alpha/\tau$ in the off-diagonal parts can be controlled by the difference in the diagonal part.
-We now verify this.
-For the diagonal term
+To show this, for the diagonal term we have